bitcraze/bitcraze-website/src/documentation/system/positioning/loco-positioning-system.md

 The key components of the system are the __Loco Positioning Deck__ and the __Loco Positioning Node__.

-The __Loco Positioning Deck__ is a Crazyflie 2.X expansion deck with the Loco Positioning Tag functionality.
-Read more on the {% id_link product-loco-pos-deck %} page
+The {% id_link product-loco-pos-deck %} is a Crazyflie 2.X expansion deck with the Loco Positioning Tag functionality.

-The __Loco Positioning Node__ is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
+The {% id_link product-loco-pos-node %} is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
 Most commonly it is used as an __Anchor__, being part of the reference base for the system.
 Alternatively is can also run in Tag mode when it can be attached to an object to track, for instance a robot.

-Read more on the {% id_link product-loco-pos-node %} page.
+For more information on how to combine the components of the Crazyflie ecosystem, please see the {% id_link buy-guide %}.

 ## Getting started with Loco positioning